Security and hand baggage

 Security body scanners

-- Empty pockets of everything – including tissues, passports, phones, and boarding passes
+• Empty pockets of everything – including tissues, passports, phones, and boarding passes

-- Remove belts, digital watches and chunky jewellery
+• Remove belts, digital watches and chunky jewellery

-- The machines can scan people who are 1-2 metres in height.
+• The machines can scan people who are 1-2 metres in height.
 Anyone outside these parameters will need to be searched by hand

-Further information on how they work is available.
+Further information on how body scanners work

 Simple steps to ease you through Security

-- Remove coats, hats, scarves, belts, anything from your pockets, such as keys, coins, wallets and phones and place inside your bag
+• Remove coats, hats, scarves, belts, anything from your pockets, such as keys, coins, wallets and phones, and place inside your bag

-- Take off heeled shoes or boots or any footwear with large buckles and / or other metal decorations and embellishments
+• Take off heeled shoes or boots or any footwear with large buckles and / or other metal decorations and embellishments

-- Put all small, loose items into your bag(s) and place in a security tray
+• Put all small, loose items into your bag(s) and place in a security tray

-- Follow the instructions of the security officer and proceed through the security archway when asked.
+• Follow the instructions of the security officer and proceed through the security archway when asked.

-- If you are pregnant or wearing a pacemaker, you may ask a member of the security team for a hand search (in private if required)
+• If you are pregnant or wearing a pacemaker, you may ask a member of the security team for a hand search (in private if required)

-- If the alarm is activated when you walk through the security archway you will be hand-searched and scanned
+• If the alarm is activated when you walk through the security archway you will be hand-searched and scanned

-- Collect your trays after screening and repack in the specified area
+• Collect your trays after screening and repack in the specified area

-- Return your empty tray(s) to the tray return system
+• Return your empty tray(s) to the tray return system

 Frequently asked questions